BLOG UPDATED FOR 2018: Recommended family friendly sites and Facebook Groups for Working Parents

 Timewise Jobs need a special mention, as they run the annual “Power Part Time” Top 50.
-An annual list of the some of the leading Senior Staff in a range of flexible jobs.
-Think you can’t working flexibly and carve out your career?
+An annual list of some of the leading Senior Staff in a range of flexible jobs.
+Think you can’t work flexibly and carve out your career?
 Think again!

 I have seen such changes in recruitment and employment since I entered the industry in 2000, and 2017 feels like a year of change.
 Change that goes beyond policies, arbitrary percentages and forced pay reporting.
 2017 is a year where parents realise they have choices, that they are worthy of well paid, flexible roles with progression opportunities.
 This is the start of the revolution; will you join us?

 A year on and I can add some new sites and Facebook Groups to my recommended list.
 List last year, all of these come as a personal recommendation as I have spent time in the groups, or have connected and spoken to the organisations:

 - By Day – Matching projects with experienced Freelancers

 - Hatch – Flexible working jobs board

 - Myworkhive – the home of remote jobs